wesley-dean/prettier/README.md

 my local system.
 Dependencies are a mess, versions are ugly, keeping things up to date is tiring.
 It's all distasteful.

-Therefore, because my linters (shout out to MegaLinter!!) want me to keep my YAML, JSON, etc. files nice and pretty, I use prettier fairly regularly.
+Therefore, because my linters (shout out to MegaLinter!) want me to keep my YAML, JSON, etc. files nice and pretty, I use prettier fairly regularly.
 Because I don't want to install and manage Node, npm, nvm, etc., this containerized version of Prettier now exists.

 While searching around DockerHub, I found that several folks did the same thing; however, I also saw that they hadn't been updated in months or years.
-However, I also saw the the most recent version of Prettier was released (as of the time of this writing) three days ago.
+However, I also saw the most recent version of Prettier was released (as of the time of this writing) three days ago.
 So, the old Prettier images are out of date.